-Designed for students in Years 7, 8 and 9 (and 6th form) who are studying elements of Gothic fiction, this masterclass also provides excellent material for English lessons in general.
-Complete with thrilling PowerPoint presentation, this educational exploration of the history, themes and great writers of the genre includes the fun and interactive Dracula vs Van Helsing Quiz.
-Aimed at assembly-size audiences, it incorporates an introduction to the life of a writer, a dramatic reading and a Q&A session.
+THE HISTORY OF HORROR: A GOTHIC FICTION MASTERCLASS: Designed for students in Years 8 and above, with a special version for GCSE and A Level students, who are studying elements of Gothic fiction.
+Complete with thrilling PowerPoint presentation, this educational exploration of the history, major themes and great writers of the genre includes the fun and interactive Dracula vs Van Helsing Quiz.
+Aimed at assembly- and class-size audiences, it incorporates an introduction to the life of a writer, a dramatic reading and a Q&A session.

-Designed for assembly-size audiences, this Horrible Histories-style event includes a memorable reading from the Witchfinder books and an introduction to the life of a writer.
+THE WITCHFINDER EXPERIENCE: Designed for assembly-size audiences, this immersive event includes a memorable reading from one of William's books and an introduction to the life of a writer.
 We then move on to a fun and fully interactive recreation of a 17th Century Witch Trial in which students play major roles.
-Funny and informative, the session provides a great introduction to Civil War history and, in the final moments, draws parallels with the modern issue of bullying.
+Funny and informative, the session provides a great introduction to Civil War history and, in the final moments, draws parallels with the modern issue of bullying and 'othering' people based on their appearance - a subject specifically tackled in William's book BROKEN HEARTS AND ZOMBIE PARTS.
 The session concludes with a Q&A.

 DetailsPreferred age range: